g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 }
 ```

-The `kcp-version-upgrade` which has tracked the upgrade process reported by the agent, responds:
+The `vsphere-vm-memory-update` which is idempotent, returns `Done` response, once again.

 ```json
 {